 Elon Musk is known for creating forward-thinking companies.
-He invented online payments and cars that drive themselves, will be making commercial flights to the Moon, and is about to colonize Mars.
+He invented online payments and cars that drive themselves.
+The entrepreneur will be making commercial flights to the Moon and colonizing Mars.
 One of his companies is even working on merging machines and humans.
-Word.

-It sounds like science-fiction, but Musk, an engineer and entrepreneur, has a knack for making things that seemed impossible become a reality.
+It sounds like science-fiction.
+But Musk, an engineer, has a knack for making things that seemed impossible become a reality.

 These are Elon Musk’s companies, and how they are propelling you into the future -whether you are ready or not.